projectiota/electrolink-client-mqtt-python/README.md

-## iotaLink Python Client For JSON RPC Over MQTT
+## Electrolink Python Client For JSON RPC Over MQTT

 This Python module wraps the functions that send JSON RPC messages over MQTT to a remote MCU